 BTG works closely with the State's HPO to ensure that the Consolidated Plan and Annual Action Plan are completed accurately and represent local efforts in each rural county jurisdiction.
-As the responsible party for the homeless and special needs sections of the ConPlan, this planning consortium discusses

-Consolidated Plan 20MB Control No: 2506-0117 (exp.
-06/30/2018) subgrantee resource utilization, funding prioritization, and performance standards.
+As the responsible party for the homeless and special needs sections of the ConPlan, this planning consortium discusses subgrantee resource utilization, funding prioritization, and performance standards.
 The CoC consistently partners with HPO to provide assistance to all jurisdictions with regard to the ConPlan development process.